-Here you can find a collection of resources on open access books for libraries put together by the Open Access Books Network.
+Here you can find a collection of resources on open access books for librarians, gathered by the Open Access Books Network.
+We created some of these ourselves, and some were created and shared by other organisations for the benefit of all.

 ‘Open Access Book Programs: Answering Libraries’ Questions’ by Sharla Lair